deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Web Map Service (WMS)
 ---------------------

 In deegree terminology, a deegree WMS renders maps from data stored in feature, coverage and tile stores.
-Available layers are configured in the WMS configuration file, while rendering of layers is controlled by style files.
+The WMS is configured using a layer structure, called a *theme*.
+A theme can be thought of as a collection of layers, organized in a tree structure. *What* the layers show is configured in a layer configuration, and *how* it is shown is configured in a style file.
 Supported style languages are StyledLayerDescriptor (SLD) and Symbology Encoding (SE).

 .. figure:: images/workspace-wms.png
    :figwidth: 90%